Fume event

-A fume event occurs when bleed air used for cabin pressurization and air conditioning in a pressurized aircraft is contaminated by fluids such as engine oil, hydraulic fluid, anti-icing fluid, and other potentially hazardous chemicals.
+A fume event occurs when bleed air used for cabin pressurisation and air conditioning in a pressurised aircraft is contaminated by fluids such as engine oil, hydraulic fluid, anti-icing fluid, and other potentially hazardous chemicals.

-How cabin pressurization works
+How cabin pressurisation works

-Because airliners fly at very high altitudes, the cabin must be pressurized to provide a safe quantity of breathable oxygen to passengers and crew.

-The cabin is pressurized with bleed air tapped from the jet engine's compressor sections, which are prior to the combustion sections.
-That air is very hot and must be cooled by heat exchangers before it is directed into the air conditioning units, which cool it even further.
+Because airliners fly at very high altitudes, the cabin must be pressurised to provide a safe quantity of breathable oxygen to passengers and crew.
+The cabin is pressurised with bleed air tapped from the jet engine's compressor sections, which are prior to the combustion sections.
+Bleed air is very hot and must be cooled by heat exchangers before it is directed into the air conditioning units, which cool it even further.

-The Boeing 787 pressurizes its air with electrical compressors rather than the engines to prevent fume events.
+To prevent fume events, the Boeing 787 pressurises its air with electrical compressors rather than the engines.

 Handling of fume events

 In the event of fumes or smoke in an aircraft, flight deck crew will wear pressurised oxygen masks in order to avoid breathing in irritating fumes.
 Goggles are also available if necessary.
 Cabin crew may be able to use portable oxygen masks if they identify the fume event in time.
 If the fumes do not subside after an attempt is made to diagnose and fix the problem, the flight is diverted to a nearby airport.
-In a severe fume or smoke event, the aircraft might descend to an altitude of 10000 ft or lower where it can safely be depressurized.
+In a severe fume or smoke event, the aircraft might descend to an altitude of 10000 ft or lower where it can safely be depressurised.

 An FAA-funded study found that fume events occur on 1 in 5,000 flights; some planes may have multiple consecutive events if the leak is not fixed.
-Sensors that can detect air quality issues are available and the airline Lufthansa has requested their installation, but Boeing declined to do so because of the fear of litigation from crew or passengers sickened by detectable fume events.
+Sensors that can detect air quality issues are available and the airline Lufthansa has requested their installation, but Boeing declined due to fear of litigation from crew or passengers sickened by detectable fume events.
+The British Aerospace 146 was particularly susceptible to apparent fume events.

+A Wall Street Journal investigation found that the Airbus A320 has been the aircraft most affected by fume events.